 The bypass valve is also the primary way you can control the pressure of your system.
 Opening the bypass valve more will reduce the amount of pressure that is used to produce pure water resulting in lower flow rates at the brush.
-Closing the bypass valve will increase the amount of pressure which will lead to higher flow rates at the brush.
-Closing your valve so that the flow of the bypass is roughly equal to the flow of pure water exiting the system is a good place to start.
-This will restrict flow for elevated system pressure, but also allows waste water to exit your membranes.
+Slightly closing the bypass valve will increase the amount of pressure which will lead to higher flow rates at the brush.
+Slightly closing your valve so that the flow of the bypass is roughly equal to the flow of pure water exiting the system is a good place to start.
 When using a pump, open the bypass valve fully to start then reduce flow for optimal pressure.
 Do not exceed 120 PSI on your filters.

 Flushing water through the RO filter after use will remove excess minerals from the membrane.
-It is recommended that your run your system with the bypass valve fully open for a few minutes each time you finish using your system to help clean out your RO membranes and extend their life.
+It is recommended that you run your system with the bypass valve fully open for 3-5 minutes each time you finish using your system to help clean out your RO membranes and extend their life.
 See Shutdown section of this manual for more details.